iccicci/next-json/README.md

 **NJSON** is designed to _serialize_ / _deserialize_ complex data to be shared between different systems, possibly written with other languages than JavaScript (once implementations in other languages will be written).
 Even if JavaScript can see a function as a piece of data, it is actually code, not data.
-More than this, for other languages, may be a complex problem execute JavaScript functions.
+More than this, for other languages, may be a complex problem to execute JavaScript functions.

 Last but not least, allowing the deserialization of a function would open once again the security hole implied by the use of `eval`, and one of the reasons why **NJSON** was born, is exactly to avoid that security hole.

 ### Symbol

-A `Symbol` is something strictly bound to the JavaScript execution environment which instantiate it: sharing it between distinct systems is something almost meaningless.
+A `Symbol` is something strictly bound to the JavaScript execution environment which instantiates it: sharing it between distinct systems is something almost meaningless.

 ### TypedArray

 **Note:** except for `Int8Array`, `Uint8Array` and `Uint8ClampedArray`, `TypedArray`s are platform dependant: they are
-supported, but trying to transfer one of them between different architectures may be source of unexpected problems.
+supported (but `Float16Array` as it is not supported by **Node.js**), but trying to transfer one of them between different architectures may be source of unexpected problems.

 ## The `Error` exception